3lC4pitan/MbedOS_Morse_Code_Emitter/README.md

-# Morse_Code_Emitter
+# RTOS Morse Code Emitter

+## University MBED Assignment

-University MBED Assignment: Simple Morse code emitter application project (STM32F746ZG)
+**Project:** Morse code emitter application project (STM32F746ZG)

-Assignment Requirements:
+### Assignment Requirements:

-Your application should be able to translate textual messages into Morse code that is emitted using the on-board LED (LED1 - the green led).
+1. Translate textual messages into Morse code using the on-board LED (LED1 - the green LED).
-Your application should accept reconfiguration of the output pin (it should be able to operate with any DigitalOut capable pin, not only the LED1).
+2. Accept reconfiguration of the output pin to operate with any DigitalOut capable pin, not limited to LED1.
-The textual messages are input using the PC keyboard, i.e. your application should establish a UART connection to the PC (use the USB UART connection).
+3. Input textual messages using the PC keyboard via UART connection (USB UART connection).
-The maximum length of a textual message shall be 254 ASCII characters.
+4. Maximum length of a textual message: 254 ASCII characters.
-The application shall be case insensitive.
+5. Case-insensitive application.
-The character set shall be comprised of letters, digits and punctuation symbols, as they are listed at: https://en.wikipedia.org/wiki/Morse_code in the table „Letters, numbers, punctuation, prosigns for Morse code and non-English variants”
+6. Character set includes letters, digits, and punctuation symbols as listed in [Wikipedia - Morse Code](https://en.wikipedia.org/wiki/Morse_code) under "Letters, numbers, punctuation, prosigns for Morse code and non-English variants".
-The application shall allow changing the Morse code time unit.
+7. Allow changing the Morse code time unit.
-The message will accept spaces between word, and the Morse code equivalent for a space shall be a medium gap, i.e. a 7 time units long pause
+8. Spaces between words in messages; Morse code equivalent for a space is a medium gap, i.e., a 7-time unit long pause.
-Each message will be started with a "Starting Signal" prosign.
+9. Start each message with a "Starting Signal" prosign.
-Each message will be terminated with a "New Page Signal" prosign.
+10. Terminate each message with a "New Page Signal" prosign.
-The Morse code protocol used is the one define in https://en.wikipedia.org/wiki/Morse_code.
+11. Use the Morse code protocol defined in [Wikipedia - Morse Code](https://en.wikipedia.org/wiki/Morse_code).

-Suggestion:
+### Suggestions:

-Organize your code in a class
+- Organize code in a class structure.
-Provide a function to change the duration of the basic time unit Define a table/array to store all the corresponding codes for the accepted characters
+- Provide a function to change the duration of the basic time unit.
+- Define a table/array to store all corresponding codes for accepted characters.